Freedom from Discrimination in Credit Act

 However, there is no federal law that consistently protects LGBTQ people from credit discrimination.
 Consequently, LGBTQ people can still be denied a mortgage, credit card, student loan, or other type of lending simply because of who they are.

 The Equal Credit Opportunity Act prohibits discrimination in credit based on race, color, religion, national origin, sex, marital status, and age.
 This applies to all creditors, and creditors who violate the Equal Credit Opportunity Act are subject to punitive damages of up to $10,000 in individual lawsuits and up to the lesser of $500,000 or one percent of the bank’s net worth in class action suits.
 They may also be charged court costs and attorneys’ fees if the complainant is successful.

 What is the Freedom from Discrimination in Credit Act?

-The Freedom from Discrimination in Credit Act (FDCA) would amend the Equal Credit Opportunity Act (ECOA) to prohibit discrimination in the provision of credit based on sexual orientation or gender identity.
-FDCA simply extends the basic protections afforded under ECOA to LGBT Americans.
+The Freedom from Discrimination in Credit Act (FDCA) would amend the Equal Credit Opportunity Act to prohibit discrimination in the provision of credit based on sexual orientation or gender identity.
+FDCA simply extends the basic protections afforded under the Equal Credit Opportunity Act to LGBTQ Americans.

-The FDCA was introduced in the 114th Congress in the House of Representatives by Rep. Steve Israel (D-NY) and in the Senate by Sen. Patty Murray (D-WA) on May 13, 2015.
+FDCA was introduced in the House of Representatives by Rep. Josh Gottheimer (D-NJ) and in the Senate by Sen. Patty Murray (D-WA) on May 17, 2017.